Innovation of separation techniques

 Study of weak intermolecular interactions on solid-liquid interphase and their applications to separation chemistry

-On the one hand, HPLC has been used for various fields, mainly for pharmaceutical analysis, and remarkably developed as a core technique of separation analysis.
-On the other hand, substances that can be hardly separated with a separation mode still exist, and as a better driving force in separation, effectiveness of various π interactions caused from aromatic ring has been expected.
-But weak π interaction makes verification in experiment harder, and theoretical explanation assuming through computational science and spectroscopic methods have been addressed.
-We try to quantitatively understand weak π interactions and achieve effective separations for solutes that are difficult to be separated by optimizing the design of stationary phases in a column and composition of a mobile phase for HPLC.
-To obtain effective π interaction in liquid phase separation, we focused on fullerene, the smallest size in nano carbon materials, fabricating an HPLC column immobilized C60- and C70- fullerenes.
-As a result, we found very unique molecular recognition occurred from π-π interaction and spherical recognition as well as CH (or OH) – π interaction in non-polarized solvents.
-Moreover, we achieved separation of H/D isotope mixtures and precise separation of an unlabeled sugar chain, experimentally showing halogen-π bonding between the C70 column and halogen atoms.
-These achievements are not only the first experiment revealing π interaction in the experiment but also the extremely important result for a basic knowledge of interaction between molecules.
+We aim to quantitatively understand weak π interactions and to achieve effective separations of solutes that are difficult to be separated by optimizing both the design of stationary phases in a column and composition of a mobile phase in HPLC.
+To enhance π interaction in liquid phase separation, we focused on fullerenes, the smallest nano carbon materials and fabricated HPLC columns immobilized C60- and C70- fullerenes.
+As a result, we observed unique molecular recognition based on π-π interaction, spherical recognition, and CH (or OH) – π interaction in non-polarized solvents.
+Moreover, we achieved the separation of H/D isotope mixtures and the precise separation of unlabeled sugar chains, experimentally demonstrating halogen-π interactions between the C70 column and halogen atoms.
+These findings are not only the first experiment revealing π interactions but also the extremely important insight into a basic knowledge of intermolecular interactions.

 Development of molecular recognition materials for selective separation, purification, and detection